 Kingston University and Niloufar Ebrahim's family have set up a scholarship in her name, commemorating the anniversary of the downing of Ukraine International Airlines Flight 752.
 The Niloufar Ebrahim Scholarship in Memory of Flight PS752 Victims will provide the opportunity for passionate students to pursue their ambitions of making a difference in the world.

-On 8 January 2020, Niloufar, who had just completed her postgraduate studies at Kingston University, and her husband Saeed Tahmasebi Khademasadi were among the 176 passengers and crew who lost their lives when Ukraine International Airlines Flight 752 was hit by Iranian surface-to-air missiles shortly after take-off from Tehran.
+On 8 January 2020, Niloufar, who had just completed her postgraduate studies at Kingston University, and her husband Saeed Tahmasebi Khademasadi were among the 176 passengers and crew who lost their lives when Ukraine International Airlines Flight 752 was hit by Islamic Revolutionary Guard Corps (IRGC) surface-to-air missiles shortly after take-off from Tehran.
 The couple had been returning to London to start their lives together, after celebrating their wedding in the Iranian capital just weeks earlier.